ariannasg/FizzBuzzKata/README.md

 * [License](#license)

 ## Objectives
-FizzBuzz Kata for introducing TDD.
-Try out TDD using PHPUnit for solving the FizzBuzz problem.
+Practice PHP and try out TDD for solving the FizzBuzz problem.

 ## Local setup
 Follow these instructions to get the project up and running for local development and testing purposes: